New York Motor Vehicle Accident FAQs

-What Should I Do if I’m Involved in a Motor Vehicle Accident?
+What Should I Do If I’m Involved in a Motor Vehicle Accident in New York?

-After being involved in a NY motor vehicle accident , the first thing you should do is find out if anyone needs medical assistance, and if necessary, call or have someone else call an ambulance.
+After being involved in a New York motor vehicle accident, the first thing you should do is find out if anyone needs medical assistance, and if necessary, call or have someone else call an ambulance.
 When you are sure that the situation has stabilized and medical needs have been addressed, begin to collect information about the accident.
 Our car accident attorneys recommend that you:

 - Get as much information as possible about the driver and passengers of each vehicle, including names, addresses, telephone numbers, driver’s license numbers and expiration dates, and insurance information.

-- Write down the make, model and license plate number of each car involved.
+- Write down the make, model, and license plate number of each car involved in the auto accident.
 If possible, get the car’s vehicle identification number (VIN).

-- Contact any witnesses and get their names and phone numbers.
+- Talk to any witnesses and get their names and phone numbers.
 The outcome of auto accident lawsuits in New York and elsewhere in the country often hinges on witness statements.

 - Get the names and badge numbers of any police officers on the scene.
 Ask how you can get a copy of the police report.